yellowmessenger/documentation/docs/platform_concepts/Getting Started/keyboard-shortcuts.md

 * Studio: You can use these keyboard shortcuts only in the Studio module.
 :::

-The following table lists the keyboard shortcuts for Studio module -
+The following table lists the keyboard shortcuts for our platform

 Action | Shortcut Key | Accessibility
 ------ | -------- | -----------